shinyzhu/shinyzhu.github.io/content/about.md

 ---
-title: "About Shiny And This Blog"
+title: "About Shiny And The Blog: IT's Shiny"
 description: "Introducing you to the author Shiny and this blog IT's Shiny."
 date: 2015-04-24T10:00:00+08:00
 lastmod: 2023-10-31